As of right now, 94% of adults in the United States watch YouTube at least once a month.

 And between them, they watch 1 billion hours of YouTube videos every day.

 What I’m getting at here is that this is a huge potential audience for you to tap into.

-So, of course, affiliate marketing on YouTube is a thing - and a wildly profitable one at that.
+So, of course, affiliate marketing on this platform is a thing.

-Who does it?
-How do you get into it?
-And is it actually worth investing in YouTube affiliate marketing?
+But is it actually worth your while investing in YouTube affiliate marketing?